jon-p/RaspberryPI_WS2801_Bridge/README.md

+Original repo readme below.

+Run install.sh to isntall a startup script that will automatically run xmas.py on boot.

+xmas.py runs through a series of Christmasey animations/effects fot WS2801 based lights.

+--------------8<------------

 this is the blinkenpi project

 it implements a WS2801 blinken interface for the raspberry pi 2 ws2801 bridge found here: http://www.hackerspaceshop.com/raspberrypi-things/raspberrypi-ws2801.html